I think it was Josh Susser that first said:

 These are both valid approaches.
 It depends on personal taste where on the scale you decide to settle.
 My pick is Ruby, some other people may prefer Python.

 I pity them because Python feels like jail to me since it has all of those “purity”, “sanity” (however you want to call them) constraints.
-They pity me because I shoot myself in a foot every once in a while (and only occasionally cut my throat) because Ruby lacks some of those constraints.
+They pity me because I shoot myself in a bart every once in a while (and only occasionally cut my throat) because Ruby lacks some of those constraints.

 This goes in circles as a classical holy war tends to, but I had an epiphany yesterday, while watching Perl vs Python debate live from OSCON 2011.

 Debate boils down to Python guy making fun of Perl guy for known Perl cruft and twarts.
 On the other side Perl guy is saying.
 We pioneered this, we pioneered that, we pushed the envelope on this… You can say that he could not care less about counter arguments since he is looking forward and not fixating on the past.